jsdw/git-backup/README.md

 git-backup git@github.com/jsdw ~/path/to/backups
 git-backup https://github.com/jsdw ~/path/to/backups

+# backing up all gists from github
+# (all of the below and more are fine):
+git-backup gist.github/jsdw ~/path/to/backups
+git-backup https://gist.github.com/jsdw ~/path/to/backups

 # backing up all repositories from gitlab
 # (similar formats to the above are accepted):
 git-backup gitlab/jsdw ~/path/to/backups